 Our school provision map shows the range of interventions in place in our school which may be used when we identify a need for additional support.

-When the school identifies the need for additional intervention to enable a pupil to make expected progress, the parents/carers will be informed of the planned support and may be invited to a meeting at the school to discuss this further.
-If the pupil meets the criteria for SEN or disabilities (SEND), an Individual Education Plan (IEP) will be created, detailing the exact support the pupil will receive at Wave 1, Wave 2 and Wave 3; a copy of this will be provided to parents.
+- When the school identifies the need for additional intervention to enable a pupil to make expected progress, the parents will be informed of the planned support and may be invited to a meeting at the school to discuss this further.
+If the pupil meets the criteria for special educational needs or disabilities (SEND), an Individual Education Plan (IEP) will be created, detailing the exact support the pupil will receive at Wave 1, Wave 2 and Wave 3; a copy of this will be provided to parents.

-Governors are responsible for monitoring the effectiveness of the provision in place for pupils identified with SEND and they will receive a report from the SENCo on the progress of pupils with SEND.
+- Governors are responsible for monitoring the effectiveness of the provision in place for pupils identified with SEND and they will receive a report from the SENDCO on the progress of pupils with SEND.

 How will the curriculum be matched to my child’s needs?

 - All teachers are provided with information on the needs of individual pupils so that they can plan the learning within our curriculum to ensure that all pupils are able to make progress.